JHNUL/twodo-app/README.md

 The application or API includes unvalidated and unescaped user input as part of HTML output.

 twodo-ui/src/views/todos/Todos.tsx

+How to test: Create a todo with name `<strong>TORRDOOO!</strong>`.
+You should see that the rendered name in the table of todos is bolded.

 FIX: The way this vulnerability is demonstrated is specific to the UI library used in the application (React.js).
 To fix this, one should not use dangerouslySetInnerHTML